ncpn2023-banner-b-main

 Adopting the Framework for a Cross-Disciplinary STEM Core: A Toolkit for Action

 Designed to assist in the process of adopting the same project’s Framework for a Cross-Disciplinary STEM Core, this toolkit suggests six steps for adoption and provides checklists for self-assessment and links to resources designed to assist in the adoption process.
+Using the toolkit, educators and employers can prioritize STEM Core skill sets and identify where those skills are taught within existing program curriculum and instructional gaps where new cross-disciplinary skill sets could be easily integrated.

 Go to Resource